facorread/examClock/README.md

 A. Edit `style.css` and reload.

-Q. Why do I have to edit the source code?
+Q. Why do I have to edit `style.css`?

 A. Because I do not have the time to design a nice interface and I want to keep this project as simple as it gets.
-Editing these three files is scary the first time only.
+Editing the source code is scary the first time only.
 You are encouraged to learn to code.

+Q. Why the boring style?

+A. White letters on a black background are easier on the eyes than black on white, particularly when looking at a screen or projection.
+Sans serif letters are easier to read, too.
+This project is designed to avoid distraction while presenting the instructions and information clearly.